-We accept all major credit cards and PayPal.
+We accept all major credit cards, PayPal and financing via Affirm.
 No C.O.D.

 Yes!
 We ship all over the world!